 - Toggle “Send as SMS” to Off

-Now you are limited to send only iMessages and you will not bale able to send messages to any other Android or different device user.
+Now you are limited to sending only iMessages, and you will not able able to send messages to any other Android or different device user.
 This will avoid any accidental SMS charges from your provider.

 As long as you are not worried about the SMS charge from your carrier, you can turn on Send as SMS.
 There are several other free message services like WhatsApp, and Telegram to send free messages to any phone in the world regardless of the platform.